Alpine

 1) Travel to and from Chamonix, 2) Equipment hire,

-on itinerary), 4) Transport (inc. tolls / bus / tunnel ticket) and uplift for you and guide if travelling outside valley (not usually required), 5) Personal laundry, telephone calls,
+on itinerary) for you (and guide if required), 4) Transport (inc. tolls / bus / tunnel ticket) and uplift for you and guide if travelling outside valley (not usually required) before main ascent, 5) Personal laundry, telephone calls,

 lunches, evening meals in valley, & any purchases